A Brief History of La Leche League International

 La Leche League International was formed in 1956, in Franklin Park, IL by a group of seven mothers who wanted to provide breastfeeding help and support to interested women.
 Two mothers, Mary White and Marian Tompson, were breastfeeding their children at a church picnic and many other women expressed interest, or told them how they had wanted to breastfeed but failed.

 Breastfeeding was not encouraged by the medical establishment at the time and not practiced widely enough for women who wanted to breastfeed to have practical support.
 Realizing there was a need for information and advice, Mary and Marian enlisted the help of five of their friends and acquaintances and the seven began to hold meetings.
-The Founding Mothers of LLLI were Mary Ann Cahill, Edwina Froehlich, Mary Ann Kerwin, Viola Lennon, Marian Tompson, Betty Wagner, and Mary White.
+The Founders of LLLI were Mary Ann Cahill, Edwina Froehlich, Mary Ann Kerwin, Viola Lennon, Marian Tompson, Betty Wagner, and Mary White.

 The basic format for the meetings and the local structure of LLLI was in place very early.
 A series of four meetings were held, once a month, dealing with topics from pre-natal issues to childbirth and breastfeeding.
 Some women just came for the series, but some began to attend on an ongoing basis.
 From its earliest days, LLLI was affiliated with some doctors who provided medical advice and support for trickier problems with breastfeeding.
 These doctors also helped shape “mothering through breastfeeding” as the main focus of LLLI.